 - 1. Mission Path Utilize the mission path data file to create a real-time visualization of the mission. - a.
 Change the color of the visualization and include a color key to convey information about: - i.
-Mission Status (orbiting Earth, on the way to the Moon, returning to Earth, and Entry, Descent and Landing (EDL)). - ii.
+Mission Status (orbiting Earth, on the way to the Moon, returning to Earth, and Entry, Descent and Landing (EDL)). - e of antennas available. - ii.
 Number of antennas available.